-Pianist and vocal coach Taylor Hutchinson is currently based in Kirksville, Missouri where she is the Coordinator of Collaborative Piano at Truman State University.
-A versatile musician fluent in many genres, Dr. Hutchinson frequently appears with both singers and instrumentalists, in repertoire ranging from Baroque opera to contemporary chamber music and musical theater.
-She has performed internationally in the Czech Republic, France, and Germany.
+Pianist and vocal coach Taylor Hutchinson enjoys a versatile career, frequently performing alongside both singers and instrumentalists, in repertoire ranging from Baroque opera to contemporary chamber music and musical theater.
+Her international career has included performances in the Czech Republic, France, and Germany.
 In fall 2022, Dr. Hutchinson joined the vocal coaching faculty of Oklahoma City University's Wanda L. Bass School of Music.

-An avid pianist of vocal music and opera, Hutchinson has has recently played and coached at the Prague Summer Nights Young Artists Music Festival, and she was the music director of Opera at Truman.
+In great demand as a vocal coach and partner of singers, Hutchinson has been on faculty with the Prague Summer Nights Young Artists Music Festival, and she was the music director of Opera at Truman.
 She has also performed and coached with the Bay View Music Festival, Musiktheater Bavaria, the Druid City Opera Workshop, and the Franco-American Vocal Academy.
 She was the music director and pianist for Mozart’s Così fan tutte for the Rochester-based initiative Midsummer Night Opera.
 In summer 2016 she attended SongFest in Los Angeles, where she worked with collaborative pianists Margo Garrett, Martin Katz, and Roger Vignoles.
-She made her NPR debut as a fellow at SongFest’s inaugural Hidden Valley Winter Institute in January 2017 under the mentorship of Sir Thomas Allen and Graham Johnson.
+She made her NPR debut as a fellow at SongFest’s Hidden Valley Winter Institute in January 2017 under the mentorship of Sir Thomas Allen and Graham Johnson.
 Hutchinson's love of art song motivated her doctoral dissertation on Guy Ropartz's Quatre Poèmes après l'Intermezzo d'Henri Heine, which explores the connections between poetry and music, and how translation and poetic structure affect perception.
 She has also had the privilege of performing in masterclasses for singers Stephanie Blythe, Frederica von Stade, Thomas Hampson, and director Peter Sellars; and has worked with composers Jake Heggie, Libby Larsen, and John Harbison.